ensf-614-group11/frontend/README.md

 2. **Port Conflicts**:
    - If the development server fails to start due to port conflicts, specify a different port by running:
      ```bash
-     PORT=3001 npm start
+     PORT=3001 npm run dev
      ```

 3. **API Issues**:
-   - Ensure the backend API is running and accessible if the application relies on it.
+   - Ensure the backend API is running and accessible.

 ---

 ## Notes

-- This application assumes a backend API is running to provide movie, theater, and showtime data.
+- This application assumes a backend API is running - you must be running the backend API at http://localhost:8080/.
 Ensure the backend is set up and running if applicable.
 - For any additional setup instructions, refer to the project documentation or contact the project maintainer.

 ---